Floating interest rate: Floating rate loan

 Floating rate loans are common in the banking industry and for large corporate customers.
 A floating rate mortgage is a mortgage with a floating rate, as opposed to a fixed rate loan.

 In many countries, floating rate loans and mortgages are predominant.
 They may be referred to by different names, such as an adjustable rate mortgage in the United States.
 In some countries, there may be no special name for this type of loan or mortgage, as floating rate lending may be the norm.
 For example, in Canada substantially all mortgages are floating rate mortgages; borrowers may choose to "fix" the interest rate for any period between six months and ten years, although the actual term of the loan may be 25 years or more.

 Floating rate loans are sometimes referred to as bullet loans, although they are distinct concepts.
 In a bullet loan, a large payment (the "bullet" or "balloon") is payable at the end of the loan, as opposed to a capital and interest loan, where the payment pattern incorporates level payments throughout the loan, each containing an element of capital, and no bullet payment at the end.
 A floating rate loan therefore may or may not incorporate a bullet payment.

 Example

-A customer borrows $25,000 from a bank; the terms of the loan are (six-month) LIBOR + 3.5%.
-At the time of issuing the loan, the LIBOR rate is 2.5%.
+A customer borrows $25,000 from a bank; the terms of the loan are (six-month) SOFR + 3.5%.
+At the time of issuing the loan, the SOFR rate is 2.5%.
 For the first six months, the borrower pays the bank 6% annual interest: in this simplified case $750 for six months.
-At the end of the first six months, the LIBOR rate has risen to 4%; the client will pay 7.5% (or $937.5) for the second half of the year.
-At the beginning of the second year, the LIBOR rate has now fallen to 1.5%, and the borrowing costs are $500 for the following six months.
+At the end of the first six months, the SOFR rate has risen to 4%; the client will pay 7.5% (or $937.5) for the second half of the year.
+At the beginning of the second year, the SOFR rate has now fallen to 1.5%, and the borrowing costs are $500 for the following six months.

-An Interest rate option contract can hedge the floating rate loan - for example, an interest rate cap and floor ensures a borrower's future interest cash flows will not exceed a certain predefined level.

-LIBOR was discontinued as the conventional floating interest rate on December 31, 2021.

-In the United States, SOFR (Secured Overnight Financing Rate) has been accepted as the industry standard after the cessation of basing floating interest rate spreads on LIBOR.
-The transition from LIBOR to SOFR has been relatively uneventful, and SOFR has been adapted by many industries as a standard instrument for determining non-fixed interest rates.